Read This First

 Prompt 2: Pushback: The responses from 3 AIs on Tom’s position appear to assume morality or a logical necessity for morality and make other rather blunders in reasoning.

-The central claim is this: AI #1 frames its response within an assumed and unsubstantiated moral realm, referring to a “moral standpoint” when Tom would argue that there can be no moral standpoint where the notion of morality has not been logically established.
+In plain terms: AI #1 frames its response within an assumed and unsubstantiated moral realm, referring to a “moral standpoint” when Tom would argue that there can be no moral standpoint where the notion of morality has not been logically established.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.